Immofinanz

-Immofinanz AG (stylized as IMMOFINANZ) is a commercial real-estate company based in Vienna, Austria.
-The company focuses its activities on the retail and office segments and operates in the markets of Austria, Germany, Czech Republic, Slovakia, Hungary, Romania, Poland, and the Adriatic region.
-The core business includes the management and development of properties.
-As of December 31, 2022, the managed real estate assets amount to approximately 8.4 billion euros, which is distributed across 627 properties.
+CPI Europe AG (formerly Immofinanz AG) is a real estate company headquartered in Vienna, Austria.
+The company focuses mainly on the office, retail, and residential segments and is active in Austria, Germany, the Czech Republic, Slovakia, Hungary, Romania, Poland, Slovenia, Croatia, and Serbia.
+As of 31 December 2025, the company's managed real estate portfolio was worth approximately €8.70 billion, spread across 357 properties.
 The company is listed on the Vienna and Warsaw stock exchanges.
-'Immo' is short for Immobilien, German for real estate.

 History

-In 1990, Constantia Privatbank and Bankhaus Schoeller & Co founded the company C&S Immobilien Anlagen AG, which was subsequently listed on the stock exchange in 1991.
-After Bankhaus Schoeller's withdrawal in 1994, the company was renamed Immofinanz Immobilien Anlagen AG.
+In 1990, Constantia Privatbank and the banking house Schoeller & Co founded the company C&S Immobilien Anlagen AG, which went public in 1991.
+After Schoeller withdrew in 1994, the company was renamed Immofinanz Immobilien Anlagen AG.